 Josie Ziemski, Catholic '23, is a Studio Art, Digital Concentration student from Potomac, MD.
 She shares why she chose to attend Catholic University, and what advice she has for prospective students.

-The Rome School of Music, Drama, and Art's 2023-2024 Season is here and more exciting than ever!
-Whether it be an enriching art exhibit, a profound play, or an astonishing symphony, be sure to get involved and support our student artists, actors/actresses, and musicians!
-Be there for these Performances and Events, you won't want to miss it!
+The Rome School of Music, Drama, and Art's Season is here and more exciting than ever!
+Whether it be an enriching art exhibit, a profound play, or an astonishing symphony, be sure to get involved and support our student artists, actors, and musicians.

 Studio Art major painted a mural depicting scenes about housing, education, and everyday service under the D.C. skyline.